MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 ### Windows
-* Rename the file you previously downloaded to "server"(Or server.jar if you have file extensions on)
+* Rename the file you previously downloaded to "server" (Or server.jar if you have file extensions on)
+* Open up notepad, and paste
+    ```
+    @echo off
-* Open up notepad, And paste ``` @echo off java -Xmx2G -Xms1G -jar server.jar -nogui
+    java -Xmx2G -Xms1G -jar server.jar -nogui
+    pause
+    ```
-pause``` into it, click *Save As*
+into it, click *Save As*
 * Go to the folder that contains your server, change the filetype to all and name the file anything **There has to be a .bat at the end of the file name**,
 * Run it, That'll start the server for the first time, You'll see a command prompt window briefly flash.
 After agreeing to the Eula, That'll be your server console.
 You can run commands(Like /op or /gamemode) in it and it will tell you what the server is thinking and/or doing